-5 CORPORATE GOVERNANCE
+3 CORPORATE GOVERNANCE

 The Board is committed to the highest standards of corporate governance.
 As a company with a Standard Listing, the Company will not be required to comply, or otherwise explain non-compliance, with the requirements of the UK Corporate Governance Code.
-Following Admission, however, the Company intends to voluntarily comply with aspects of the UK Corporate Governance Code and to report on its compliance or non-compliance with the UK Corporate Governance Code as if it were required to under the Listing Rules.
+Following Admission, however, the Company voluntarily intends and commits to comply with the UK Corporate Governance Code, subject to the limited exceptions set out below, and to report on its compliance or non-compliance with the UK Corporate Governance Code as if it were required to under the Listing Rules.
+The Board has analysed compliance with the UK Corporate Governance Code and, as at Admission, Conduit will have the necessary operational framework in place and, except as set out immediately below, will be in compliance with the provisions of the UK Corporate Governance Code.
+In accordance with the requirements of the UK Corporate Governance Code, if the position as to compliance changes at any future date such non-compliance will be fully disclosed in the Company's annual report for the relevant year.

-5.1 The Board
+3.1 The Board

 The Board is responsible for leading and controlling the Company and has overall authority for the management and conduct of its business, strategy and development.
 The Board is also responsible for ensuring the maintenance of a sound system of internal controls and risk management (including financial, operational and compliance controls) and for reviewing the overall effectiveness of systems in place as well as for the approval of any changes to the capital, corporate and/or management structure of the Company.
+To ensure transparency and accountability of the business to the independent non-executive directors, the Board will be invited to attend subsidiary board level meetings and see all minutes and records of such subsidiary board and committee meetings.